Classic Banana Bread

 Preparation Steps

-• Set a rack in the center of the oven and heat to 350°F. Lightly butter a 8.5×4.5-inch loaf pan and line it with a parchment sling so the long sides overhang for easy removal.
+• Position a rack in the center of the oven, heat to 325°F (165°C), and grease a 9×5-inch loaf pan.
+Line it with a parchment sling for easy release.

-• In a medium bowl, whisk together the flour, baking soda, salt, and cinnamon; set aside.
+• In a medium bowl, whisk together the flour, baking soda, baking powder, cinnamon, and salt; set aside.

-• Brown the butter: Melt the butter in a small saucepan over medium heat.
-Continue cooking, swirling occasionally, until the milk solids turn golden and it smells nutty, 3–5 minutes.
-Scrape into a large mixing bowl and let cool for about 10 minutes.
+• Add the butter to a small saucepan and melt over medium heat.
+Continue cooking, swirling often, until the milk solids turn golden and smell nutty, 3–5 minutes.
+Scrape into a heatproof bowl and cool 5 minutes.

-• Add the dry ingredients to the bowl and fold gently with a spatula just until no dry flour remains.
-Avoid overmixing so the bread stays tender.
+• Add the dry ingredients to the banana mixture and fold gently with a spatula just until a few streaks of flour remain.
+Let the batter rest for 10 minutes to hydrate and thicken.

-• Cool in the pan on a rack for 15 minutes, then lift out using the parchment and cool completely before slicing.
-For the cleanest slices, wait until the loaf is just barely warm.
+• Cool in the pan for 15 minutes, then lift out using the parchment and transfer to a rack.
+Let cool at least 1 hour before slicing for clean cuts.

 Notes

-This recipe is an original creation inspired by classic banana bread flavors.
+This recipe is an original creation inspired by classic Classic Banana Bread flavors.
 All ingredient ratios and instructions are independently developed.

 💬